Wiped and missing design files to cost worker $113,000

 A clause in the employment agreement required him to "immediately return all property and material in his possession that belonged to GDL" upon the termination of his employment.

-By not returning files as requested, the Authority found that Biddle breached the requirement of good faith which lay at the heart of the employment relationship.
+By not returning files as requested, the ERA found that Biddle breached the requirement of good faith which lay at the heart of the employment relationship.

-The ERA noted that GDL had suggested innovative ways for Biddle to safely deliver the files around Level 4 lockdown constraints, including the contactless exchange of a USB stick and external hard drive.
-Alternatively, Biddle could have driven to the office, where he could have uploaded his work from the safety of his own vehicle using the office Wi-Fi.
+The ERA noted that GDL had suggested innovative ways for Biddle to safely deliver the files around level 4 lockdown constraints, including the contactless exchange of a USB stick and external hard drive.
+Alternatively, Biddle could have driven to the office, where he could have uploaded his work from the safety of his vehicle using the office Wi-Fi.

 However, he deliberately chose not to return any of the work files.
 To make matters worse, he deleted 3202 items from his OneDrive account two days after he was told by Gubb that unless he uploaded or delivered his work by that afternoon, a formal investigation would follow.